deanpatel2/deanpatel2.github.io/work.md

 [IDEA](https://www.northeastern.edu/idea/) is Northeastern's student-led venture accelerator.

-Specifics currently unknown as I recently began this role.
+I recently began this role.
 In general, my main responsibilities include:

 - Assisting in web integration of analytical insights and visualizations.
 - Creating data dashboarding visualization of key insights to be listed on a new website for the organization